 Direct Marketing to Eaters and Their Families:

-Local food systems are important to us, and we believe that there are advantages for both the Farmers and Eaters in a system that links food producers directly with the people that will be eating it.
-For Eaters, they get to form a meaningful relationship with their farmer, with an opportunity to know exactly how their food was produced, and to see and visit the farm itself.
+Local food systems are very important to us, and we believe that there are advantages for both the Farmers and Eaters in a system that links food producers directly with the people that will be eating it.
+For Eaters, they get to form a meaningful relationship with their farmer, with an opportunity to know how their food was produced, and to see and visit the farm itself.
 They can also benefit from cost savings by purchasing bulk quantities that will last over a longer period of time.
 Farmers are able to be compensated fairly for the work of producing that food (rather than having it dictated by unjust market forces beyond their control), and also benefit from the valuable relationships formed by knowing the people who will be eating and enjoying the fruits of their labour.
 We also enjoy encouraging the support of local Manitoba businesses that retail our raw honey.